-Level 1: SIS Level A Level 2: SIS Level B Level 3: SIS Level C and D Level 4: SIS Level E, F, and G
+Level 1: SIS Level A

+Level 2: SIS Level B

+Level 3: SIS Level C and D

+Level 4: SIS Level E, F, and G

-The results of a SIS and the IBT Base Budget are guidelines that do not constitute a binding limit that may not be exceeded on the amount of services (including the level of this service) that may be requested or authorized in a Plan of Care.https://wms-mmdl.cms.gov/WMS/faces/protected/35/renew1_1.jsp#
+The Support Intensity Scale (SIS) score is only one piece of evidence that may be considered when determining the level of Residential Support services.
+The results of a SIS and the IBT Base Budget are guidelines that do not constitute a binding limit that may not be exceeded on the amount of services (including the level of this service) that may be requested or authorized in a Plan of Care.